dvinubius/contract-factory-tutorial/README.md

 1. Explore the setup - what can a user do?
 2. Technicalities - how is it built so far?
-3. UX challenges - where can we take it from here?
+3. UX challenges - where can you take it from here?
 # 1. 🤩 Explore the setup

 > 🔖 **Create and track** contracts that each have a "purpose" variable